HOME

 Business Expanded.

-Mr. Hutchison's businesss was opened under the name of Cranfill & Hutchison, situated in the Adkins building near the present M.M.
+Mr. Hutchison's business was opened under the name of Cranfill & Hutchison, situated in the Adkins building near the present M.M.
 Department Store on East Main Street.
 It continued for five years, during which time a branch store was opened in Central Point.

 After two years in the Adkins location, the firm rented space in the George Lindley building, erected in 1896, which Cranfill & Hutchison later bought.
 This was at 213 East Main Street, which is the present frontage of the men's department at Mann's.